 Add your content, as well as an excerpt.
 You can preview the content before creating it to make sure the links and formatting are all correct.

 When editing an article — or creating a new one — you can select whether to subscribe to it.
 When you are subscribed to an article you will receive an email every time the page is updated.
-To unsubscribe from a page, click on the Edit button, uncheck the subscribe box and click Save.
+To unsubscribe from a page, click on the Subscriptions button, then Unsubscribe, or click on the Edit button, uncheck the subscribe box and click Save.

 Translating Knowledge Base articles